yongkanghe/cce-k10/README.md

 # Here're the prerequisities.

-1. Go to your terminal where you can run kubectl
+1. Install kubectl and obsutil if not installed
-2. Verify if you can access the cluster via kubectl
+2. Verify if you can access the cluster from the terminal
 ````
 kubectl get nodes
 ````